 Globally, millions of children live, sleep and survive on the streets, because of poverty, crisis or conflict.
 Street Child began in Sierra Leone, helping these children back into a family and into school.
 Today they work in 12 countries and have helped more than 250,000 children to go to school, and find a safe home.

-Street Child have dedicated street teams and social workers who gain the trust of street children to help them back on the road to a secure family environment.
+Street Child has dedicated street teams and social workers who gain the trust of street children to help them back on the road to a secure family environment.
 They also work in rural areas to prevent children from a life on the streets.

 Find out more about their work here: Street Child